 Solvency – an Absolute Requirement for Nonintervention Powers: To obtain Nonintervention Powers, the estate must be solvent, that is, it must have “more assets than debts and expenses.”
-King County, for example, defines solvency as “the value of Descendant’s probate assets and nonprobate assets exceeds the anticipated amount of Descendant’s debts and the costs of administration.”
+King County, for example, defines solvency as “the value of Decedent’s probate assets and nonprobate assets exceeds the anticipated amount of Decedent’s debts and the costs of administration.”
 2003 King County Probate Policy & Procedure Manual, § 4.2.

-- Testate Estate: Descendant’s Will names you as Descendant’s Personal Representative.
+- Testate Estate: Decedent’s Will names you as Decedent’s Personal Representative.
 If so, you may obtain Nonintervention Powers concurrently with your appointment as PR — without notice to anyone.

 - Intestate Estate:

 - Decedent’s estate consists ONLY of community property, and